Sunday 21 July 2024

 the green paint sealed the Felt and stiffened it slightly

-Once a clear finish is achieved, in this case the Black on the Gretsch Logo needs to be made silver to stand out, like on the Hot Rod and Flames logo.
+Once a clear finish is achieved, in this case the Black on the Gretsch Logo just stands out, like the Hot Rod and Flames logo does against the clear plastic and the guitar body colour.

 Hot Rod 'Phantom Guard' fitted